maarten-pennings/howto/snr/snr.md

 This means that the maximum value of `_sum` fits in 32 bits.
 Since a data sample is 16 bits, its square is 32 bits, and summing 16 bits of those leads to a maximum size for `_sum_sq` of 48 bits.
+So, by limiting `_n` to 65535, `_n`, `_sum`, and `_sum_sq` fit in the assigned data types
+(and the data type for `_sum_sq` is even 16 bits too large).
+Also note the last expression `x * (uint32_t)x` has a typecast.
+This is needed because `x` is 16 bit, and this code might be compiled on a 16 bit platform: we need to widen the expression to 32 bits to ensure the result of the multiplication is 32 bits.

 To compute the variance, we start by computing its numerator `_n * _sum_sq  -  _sum * _sum`.
 Observe that the first term is 16 bits times 48 bits, so 64 bits, and the second term is 32 bits time 32 bits so also 64 bits.
+Both terms are positive, and the second is subtracted from the first so there can be no overflow at MAX_UNIT64.
-Also note that the variance is never negative so it fits in `uint64_t`.
+Also note that the variance is never negative so there can be no underflow at 0.
 Finally note the since we compute the numerator as integer, we do not have floating point accuracy errors.

-Next, we compute the variance (numerator divided by denominator), but this requires we switch to float.
-The standard deviation is the square root of the variance.
-The signal to noise ratio is defined as the average (`_mu`) divided by the standard deviation (`_sd`).
-We express that in decibel (dB).
+Next, we compute the _variance_ (numerator divided by denominator), but this requires we switch to float (again a typecast).
+The _standard deviation_ is the square root of the variance.
+The _signal to noise ratio_ is defined as the average (`_mu`) divided by the standard deviation (`_sd`).
+As a last step, we express that in decibel (dB).

 ```c
   float snr_in_dB() {